ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

 • Remnants of the abandoned Thornton Gore settlement in Thornton, New Hampshire.
-Thornton Gore was the site an old hill farming community that was abandoned during the 19th century.
+Thornton Gore was the site of an old hill farming community that was abandoned during the 19th century.
 This is possibly the remnants of a mill that was said to have been on Eastman Brook.

 SC1216737.jpg